Exploring Iterative Controllable Summarization with Large Language Models: Guide-to-Explain (GTE)

 \subsection{Step-by-step attribute identification}

 We first instruct the LLM to generate an initial summary $s'$ that reflects the specified attribute.
-If the LLM fails to control the attributes accurately, we provide step-by-step attribute identification (\texttt{SAI}) to guide the model on how to adjust the attributes.
-LLM may struggle to measure numerical attributes such as \textit{extractiveness} or the \textit{length} ratio.
-Therefore, we instruct the model on how to measure the attribute step-by-step so that it can revise its previously generated summary precisely.
+If the LLM fails to control the attributes accurately, we provide step-by-step attribute identification (\texttt{SAI}) to guide the model on how to adjust them with tools.
+Since LLMs struggle with measuring numerical attributes such as \textit{extractiveness} or the \textit{length} ratio, we explicitly instruct the model on how to measure each attribute step by step, enabling it to revise its previously generated summary more precisely.